What Are Porcelain Veneers?

 At the time of your third appointment, the doctor will first place the veneer on your teeth with water or glycerin to check the fit and color.
 At this point, the color of the veneer can still be adjusted by the shade of the cement used to adhere it.
 Once the color is determined and the veneer is ready to be applied, the tooth is cleaned with specific chemicals to achieve a bond.
 A special cement is placed between the teeth and the veneer and a visible light beam is used to harden the cement.
 This appointment takes approximately one to two hours.

 Care & Follow-Up

 Brush and floss daily.
 Return for a follow-up visit after one to two weeks.

 Brush and floss as you normally would.
 Dont be afraid that you will damage your veneers by doing so.
 Non-abrasive toothpaste is recommended.
 A good home care regimen will insure the best aesthetic success of your veneer.

 You may experience some sensitivity to hot and cold after placement of your veneer.
 This is due to the amount of enamel left on the tooth after preparation.
 Sensitivity is totally normal and should dissipate in one to two weeks.
 If sensitivity persists, please call the office.

 If you are a known clencher (bruxer), please be sure to let us know.
-Dr. Fisher, Dr. Jones or Dr. Barker may recommend a soft nightguard for you to wear to minimize stress placed upon your teeth while you sleep.
+Dr. Jones, Dr. Barker, Dr. Lasley or Dr. Sonia Hinojosa may recommend a soft nightguard for you to wear to minimize stress placed upon your teeth while you sleep.